This Day In Writing History

 "Write what you like; there is no other rule." - O. Henry

-Today's video features a complete reading of O. Henry's classic short story, The Gift of the Magi.
+Today's video features a complete reading of O. Henry's classic short story collection, The Four Million.
 Enjoy!